 Martingale increases the chances of closing a deal but also requires more significant capital to invest.
 So during a long downtrend is very risky to have a Martingale multiplier.

-The martingale strategy can also be applied to the deviation of the price, so every order will not be spaced equally in the chart but spaced by a multiplier of your choice.
+The martingale strategy can also be applied to the price deviation, so every order will not be spaced equally in the chart but by a multiplier of your choice.
 This allows you to cover a more significant deviation using fewer funds.
 Cryptocurrencies are very volatile, so this tool is handy.
 As you can see from the example below (Fig. 4), with a multiplier of 1.5% on the price, we can cover almost the same deviation of the bot in Fig 2. spending only three coins.

 Both martingale strategies can be combined and work very well in maximizing your chances of closing a profitable deal.
 In the example below, we can see how we can efficiently use both.
 As mentioned before, bots with volume martingale use a lot of capital, so it is challenging to cover enough price deviation suitable for cryptocurrency trading.
 That’s why price martingale is very useful, as it helps find the right balance between safety and budget.